All Episodes

 Exactly.

-Political Islam, the Muslim Brotherhood, is a subversive organization which advocates at least indirectly the overthrowing of our democratic way of life.
+Political Islam, the Muslim Brotherhood, is a subversive organization which advocates, at least indirectly, the overthrowing of our democratic way of life.

-Uh why are we not asking about that?
+Why are we not asking about that?

-And by the way, what the public doesn't understand is if you're you're coming to our country and you lie about that, you could be subsequently evicted from the country forever because you lied on your immigration forms.
+And by the way, what the public doesn't understand is if you're coming to our country and you lie about that, you could be subsequently evicted from the country forever because you lied on your immigration forms.

 That actually is a deterrent in many cases.

-Why are we you know what we we we should be asking about terrorist involvement of any kind, any kind, not just Islamic terrorism.
+We should be asking about terrorist involvement of any kind, any kind, not just Islamic terrorism.

-But why are we not asking about Islamist political organizations as a criteria for whether you should or shouldn't come to the United States.
+But why are we not asking about Islamist political organizations as a criteria for whether you should or shouldn't come to the United States?

 That's right.